marczaku/201-algorithms-data-structures/algodata-202-sorting/README.md

 - O(n log n)
 - version of Quicksort that falls back to other algorithm in bad cases
 - fastest known stable/unstable sorting algorithms

+## ToDo:
+- Use your TurboList
+- Add a BubbleSort()-Method that sorts the List using Bubblesort.
+- Add a QuickSort()-Method that sorts the List using Quicksort.
+- Bonus: Add a SelectionSort()-Method that sorts the List using SelectionSort.
+- Compare the Speed of the algorithms using `System.Stopwatch`.
+  - For random, unsorted lists.
+  - For reverse-sorted lists.
+  - For sorted lists.
+- Write Tests for your Sorting-Algorithms!
+  - Do they sort successfully?
+  - Do they sort in-place or out-of-place?
+- Can you implement the Algorithms in a way that they work for your `TurboList`, but also a `System.Array`, a `System.Collections.Generic.List` and your `TurboLinkedList`?
+Hint: Use the Interface `System.Collections.Generic.IList<T>`
+- Can you make the Algorithm Generic?
+Hint: Use the Interface `IComparable` or `IComparer`